manasmbellani/kali-docker/README.md

 **With VNC**
 `docker run -ti -p 127.0.0.1:5901:5901 lodestone-security/kali-docker`

-*Note: The default VNC password is 'toortoor'.
-You should never expose this docker to the internet and should only use VNC over an  SSH tunnel.*
+*Note: You will need to run vncserver and set a password to use the vncserver.
+You should never expose this docker to the internet and should only use VNC on the localhost or over an SSH tunnel.*

 ## Installing Docker on Debian 10
 *Its probably better to find official documentation on this as this may not be up to date.
 This is mostly here for my convenience.*